Kimbohlovette/Trivia/README.md

     1. `sudo -u postgres -i` to login into postgresql environment. (you will be asked to enter credendials for your computer)

     2. `dropdb trivia & createdb trivia` to create the trivia database.
+    3. `psql trivia` to login into the psql terminal with the *trivia* database

-    3. In the postgres database terminal, run the command
+    4. In the postgres database terminal, run the command

         `\i ./tivia.psql` to setup database tables and populate the tables with data.

--Start the backend server by running `FLASK_APP=flaskr FLASK_DEBUG=1 flask run`
+- Start the backend server by running `FLASK_APP=flaskr FLASK_DEBUG=1 flask run`

 - In order to run backend tests,